lafala-ufba/lafala-ufba.github.io/team/anagoiana.md

 ### Education
 - Doctorate (in progress) in Language and Culture, Federal University of Bahia, Salvador
-- Lic. in Modern Languages (English and English Literature), Federal University of Bahia, Salvador, 2019
+- Lic. in Modern Languages (English and English Literature), Federal University of Bahia, Salvador